 From 11am-6pm, Monday-Friday, Kamonegi is offering takeout for the first time ever.
 You can also preorder fresh soba noodles by emailing the restaurant at email@example.com.

 Panino Taglio is a new restaurant that just opened from the Bruciato and Bar Taglio team.
-They’re serving whole take & bake pizzas, pizzas by the slice, as well as a bunch of pantry goods like housemade pickles, preserves, ferments, fresh ricotta, pasta, and cured meats.
-Eventually, wine and beer will be available too - check their website for more information.
+They’re serving whole take-and-bake pies, pizzas by the slice, as well as a bunch of pantry goods like housemade pickles, preserves, ferments, fresh ricotta, pasta, and cured meats.
+Check their website for more information.

-From Thursday-Sunday, Opus Co. will be doing a special takeout menu that’s still to be determined, with family-style meals for four people likely.
+From Thursday-Sunday, Opus Co. will be doing a special takeout menu with family-style meals for around four people.
 Check their Instagram for more information.

 Maneki is the oldest Japanese restaurant in Seattle, and they’ve launched online ordering.
 Check out their website and click on “Takeout” to order some incredible sushi.